shuhiman/git-escape2021-demo/README.md

 # Escape 2021 followed by me.
-this is a demo repo for my experimenting with git
+this is a demo repo for my experimention with git

 Usage:
 '''python